nikhil8182/iniyal/README.md

 ## Notes
 - The application uses OpenAI's GPT-3.5-turbo model for chat and streaming responses
-- Chat history is saved both to a JSON file and a SQLite database for redundancy
+- Chat history is stored in memory and will be cleared on server restart
 - Make sure to keep your `.env` file secure and never commit it to version control
-- For production deployment, consider using a proper database instead of SQLite